awsdocs/amazon-appstream2-developer-guide/doc_source/client-system-requirements-feature-support.md

 ### Native Application Mode<a name="feature-support-native-application-mode"></a>

 Native application mode provides a familiar experience for your users during their AppStream 2\.0 streaming sessions\.
-When your users connect to AppStream 2\.0 in this mode, they can work with their remote streaming applications in much the same way that they work with applications that are installed on their local PC\.
+When your users connect to AppStream 2\.0 in this mode, they can work with their remote streaming applications in much the same way that they work with applications that are installed on their local computer\.
 Each streaming application in native application mode opens in its own window, and application icons appear on the taskbar on your users' local PC\.

 If you want your users to connect to AppStream 2\.0 in classic mode only, you can configure the `NativeAppModeDisabled` registry value to disable native application mode\.
 For more information, see [Choose Whether to Disable Native Application Mode](install-client-configure-settings.md#disable-native-application-mode-client)\.